victronenergy/dbus-fronius/README.md

 dbus-fronius
 ============
-This application reads data from Fronius photoelectric voltage inverters, and publishes it on the D-Bus.
-It is designed to run on the Color Control (CCGX).
+This application communicates with Fronius, ABB, SolarEdge, SMA, and possibly also other brands of PV Inverters.
+The data is then made available on D-Bus, the internal Data bus in Venus OS.

-The color control gui application contains several pages to change the behaviour of this application, especially settings on how to detect the inverters.
+The Venus OS gui application contains several pages to change the behaviour of this application, especially settings on how to detect the inverters on the LAN.

 In order to build the application for the color control you need a linux system, a recent version of QT creator and the CCGX SDK.
 You can find the SDK here: